 Let us begin the methodical approach to find potential paths for Nibiru.
 Image 1 shows 20 nearby celestial objects.

 - Image 1: Location of Twenty Nearby Celestial Objects

 Note the direction pointing to the right is towards the galactic center (towards the center of the Milky Way).
-At the top of image we show the direction of the galactic rotation; the direction we move around the Milky Way.
+At the top of the image we show the direction of the galactic rotation; the direction we move around the Milky Way.
 Finally, the direction out from the center is the galactic north.
 Objects out from the center are above the Sun.
 Other objects are below the Sun.
 We see that some objects are in groupings and others just a single object.
 Note that the circle symbol used for a star is not to scale.
-The xyz locations of the object are scientific best guess eyeballing method (yes – this is a real method used in science).
+The XYZ locations of the object are scientific best guess eyeballing method (yes – this is a real method used in science).
 Table 1 we see the data to create Image 1.

 - Source: List of Nearby Stars: To 21 light years by Wm.
 Robert Johnston last updated 5 March 2016